Israel strikes across Gaza after allowing another small aid convoy into the besieged enclave

 The military said Monday that it had struck 320 militant targets throughout Gaza over the last 24 hours.
 It said it had destroyed anti-tank positions and other targets that could endanger forces preparing for “a maneuver in the Gaza Strip,” an apparent reference to a ground operation.

+Tensions are also high in the Israeli-occupied West Bank, where over 90 Palestinians have been killed since the start of the war, mainly during violent protests and gunbattles during military arrest raids.
+Two Palestinians were shot dead during a raid into the Jalazone refugee camp early Monday, the Palestinian Health Ministry said.

 Magdy reported from Cairo and Krauss from Jerusalem.
-Associated Press journalist Amy Teibel in Jerusalem contributed.
+Associated Press writers Amy Teibel in Jerusalem and Najib Jobain in Rafah, Gaza contributed to this report.

 Find more of AP’s coverage at https://apnews.com/hub/israel-hamas-war